SonarSource/sonarlint-core/API_CHANGES.md

   * Parameter `issuesByFileUri` has been rightfully replaced by `hotspotsByFileUri`
   * This is purely a naming change, there is no functional impact

+## New features

+* Add return value `GetForcedNodeJsResponse` to `org.sonarsource.sonarlint.core.rpc.client.SonarLintRpcClientDelegate#didChangeClientNodeJsPath` indicating whether the Node.js path is effective or not.
+If that's the case, the path and the version will be returned.
+  * It's not mandatory to use this return value.
+It is used by some IDEs to show the current Node.js version used.

 # 10.6

 ## Breaking changes